Aishwaryaa12/k3s-flux/README.md

     style GRAF fill:#e65100,color:#fff
 ```

-**Prometheus** (via `kube-prometheus-stack`) scrapes metrics from all platform components Flux controllers, Traefik, Kyverno, node-level metrics via `node-exporter` using `PodMonitor` and `ServiceMonitor` resources for service discovery.
+**Prometheus** (via `kube-prometheus-stack`) scrapes metrics from all platform components — Flux controllers, Traefik, Kyverno, node-level metrics via `node-exporter` — using `PodMonitor` and `ServiceMonitor` resources for service discovery.

 **Grafana Alloy** runs as a `DaemonSet`, tailing container logs from every pod and enriching streams with Kubernetes metadata (`namespace`, `pod`, `container`) before forwarding to Loki.
 These labels become the primary dimensions for log queries, which maps naturally to how Kubernetes workloads are reasoned about during incidents.

 **Loki** stores logs in a label-indexed format.
-It does not perform full-text indexing, the query model is optimised for the label-scoped filtering that Kubernetes log analysis naturally uses.
+It does not perform full-text indexing — the query model is optimised for the label-scoped filtering that Kubernetes log analysis naturally uses.

 **Grafana** is the unified observability frontend with Prometheus and Loki configured as data sources.
-The logging and monitoring stacks are kept in separate namespaces (`logging` and `monitoring`) to allow independent lifecycle management, upgrading Loki does not require touching the Prometheus stack.
+The logging and monitoring stacks are kept in separate namespaces (`logging` and `monitoring`) to allow independent lifecycle management — upgrading Loki does not require touching the Prometheus stack.

 ---